AA-CubeSat-Team/soci_img/MSP430F5529_Test_1/README.md

 ```
 Usage: <Command> <Picture#>

+Note: An error will be thrown, if no picture exist at that slot
+(See 'Responses from the MSP430F5529') section for more information

 /* Gets the data of the picture stored at slot 2 */
 Example: 0x04 0x02
 ```